 Sufficient [ Latin sufficēre (to be or have enough) < sub- (secondary, beneath) + facēre (to make)].
 Enough; that which meets the needs of right now (or the time period or task one is concerned about)..

 Timeless: what the Bible teaches us transcends the eras in which it was written or edited.
 Thus, it is still true and important today, and will continue to be true and important tomorrow.
 This does not mean that every aspect of it is 'timeless'.
 For instance, in the Gospel of Mark, about the widow giving money.
 The specific value in ancient currency was of its time.
 But she gave what little she had for God's purposes, and that is true of the faithful poor in any era.
+Timelessness may not be all that good.
+It can be a really attractive lie, or something that used to be helpful that outlives its welcome but just won't go away.
 As with anything else eternal or supernatural, the timeless truths of the Bible are shown through what is natural and physical, which is very much bound to its time and culture.
 That's the same way Jesus shows the character of God.
-So each Bible story is fully a part of its time, but a part of its message is part of our time too, and that of those who come next.
+So each Bible story is fully a part of its time, but a part of its message is part of our time too, and that of the times that follow.

-Trustworthy: You can rely upon it..
-The Spirit is working through the Bible, thus you can turn to it and trust that you're not being tricked.
+Trustworthy: You can rely upon it.
+The Spirit is working through the Bible, thus you can turn to it and trust that you're not being deceived or misled.
 You can set your life by it.
 Many millions of folks from many eras have set their lives well by it.
 Some folks do so without thought or effort, but as often as not it still comes out well anyway.
-As is true of the other featured words on this page, you can trust the Bible because the One who inspired it is trustworthy, and is using it to lead you.
+As is true of the other words featured on this page, you can trust the Scriptures because the One who inspired it is trustworthy, and is using it to lead you.
 If that were not so, 'trustworthy' would be a most weasely word.
 Trustworthiness is what people ask of those who want to be an authority on some matter or field of endeavor in their life.
 But that person must earn the trust and continue to prove worthy of trust.
 The authority's task is not to define trust, but to exemplify it.

 Another word for 'trustworthy' is 'reliable' (worthy of trust or reliance).
 The term 'believable' and the various word-forms of 'faith' have a stronger undertow to them.
 The Bible doesn't ask you to believe in its writings.
 It asks you to put your trust in the God of the story of the Jews and the early Christians, the only God there actually is.